CMake for FleCSI client applications

 )

 flecsi_add_test will take the sources files in SOURCES and compile them together with a predefined main() function.
-It will also link to any LIBRARIES and add DEFINES as compile definitions.
+It will link to FleCSI and any specified LIBRARIES, and add DEFINES as compile definitions.

-If the test uses input files, they can be specified as INPUTS.
-This ensures they are copied to the execution folder.
+If the test uses input files, they can be specified as list of files in INPUTS.
+This ensures they are copied to the execution folder of the test.

 Note